Glossary · AI from A to Z

 MCP (Model Context Protocol)

-An open protocol created by Anthropic that lets AI agents connect to external tools and data sources in a standardised way.
-With MCP, Claude can read your calendar, send emails, search your database — without you needing to build a custom integration for each service.
+An open protocol created by Anthropic that allows AI agents to connect to external tools and data sources in a standardized way.
+With MCP, Claude can read your calendar, send emails, or search your database — without you needing to build a custom integration for every service.
 Think of it as USB-C but for AI tools.

 Mistral

-A French AI company building powerful open source models.
+A French AI company building powerful open-source models.
 Mistral Large and Mixtral are their flagship models.
-A European alternative with EU hosting — relevant for GDPR-conscious organisations.
-Technically capable models that hold their own against OpenAI and Anthropic in quality.
+A European alternative with EU hosting — relevant for GDPR-conscious organizations.
+Technically competent models that stay close to OpenAI and Anthropic in quality.

 Multimodal

-An AI model that can handle multiple types of input and output — text, image, audio, video, code.
-Claude 3 Opus is multimodal (text + image).
+An AI model capable of handling multiple types of input and output — text, image, audio, video, code.
+Claude Opus 4.7 is multimodal (text + image).
 GPT-4o is multimodal (text + image + audio).
-Contrast: early GPT versions were text-only.
+Contrast: early GPT versions were only text-to-text.

 n8n

 An open source automation tool (pronounced "n-eight-n").
-Similar to Zapier and Make but can be self-hosted on your own server.
-Free if you run it yourself.
+Similar to Zapier and Make but can be run self-hosted on your own server.
+Free if you host it yourself.
 Great for technical users who want full control over their automations and don't want to pay per operation.

 Ollama

 A tool for running AI models locally on your own computer.
-Download a model (Llama, Mistral, Qwen) and run it without internet, without API costs, without your data leaving your machine.
-Requires decent hardware — a GPU with 8+ GB VRAM for most useful models.
+Download a model (Llama, Mistral, Qwen) and run it without internet, without API costs, and without your data leaving your computer.
+Requires decent hardware — a GPU with 8+ GB VRAM for most usable models.

 ollama run llama3 in the terminal — done.